Debra Marcotte, 2nd/3rd Grade Teacher

 Erica comes to SWS holding a Bachelor’s Degree with honors in English and Psychology from the University of North Carolina at Charlotte.
 She was previously both a librarian and a birth doula, and continues to be active in the perinatal field.
 Erica is currently enrolled in a Foundation Studies group at the Upper Valley Waldorf School in preparation for a Master’s Degree in Waldorf Education.

 Her experience with Handwork go back to her earliest childhood.
 Erica was raised in a family of knitters, quilters, seamstresses and musicians, and she has spent her life learning and loving these and other art forms.

 Erica lives in Kittery, Maine with her husband and three young children, the oldest of whom is a very enthusiastic Sea Star this year.
 Erica enjoys crafting, music, gardening, and spending time in nature.

-Sea Star Mixed Age Kindergarten Teacher, Spacial Dynamics(TM), Movement Education Teacher
+Martha A. Coombs, M.A., Sea Star Mixed Age Kindergarten Lead Teacher, Spacial Dynamics(TM), Movement Education Teacher

 Martha has been with Seacoast Waldorf School since 2002.
 She holds a Bachelor of Science in Physical Education and a Master of Education in Early Childhood, Special Needs from the University of New Hampshire.
 She is a 2011 graduate of the Level I, Spacial Dynamics Institute In-Service Training Program (IS9).
 Spacial Dynamics Institute, Inc. is located in Mechanicville, NY and operates training programs world wide.